R-madhok/kerdos/README.md

 True to its name, **Kerdos** is a fully local reinforcement-learning bot that consistently beats *semi-pro* human players in heads-up fixed-limit Texas Hold’em—yet installs and runs in under two minutes on any recent macOS or Linux laptop.

 <div align="center">
-<strong>Highlights</strong> • No cloud GPU • 1 Python file to run • 250 lines to train
+<strong>Highlights:</strong> No cloud GPU • 1 Python file to run • 250 lines to train • Over 300,000 episodes of training
 </div>

 ---